MobilityData/gtfs-validator/README.md

 Sample usage:

 ```
-java -jar gtfs-validator-v1.1.0.jar -u https://transitfeeds.com/p/mbta/64/latest/download -z input.zip -e input -o output
+java -jar gtfs-validator-v1.1.0.jar -i relative_path_to_zipped_dataset -o relative_output_path -e relative_extraction_path.zip -x agency.txt,routes.txt
 ```

 ...which will:
- 1. Download the GTFS feed at the URL `https://transitfeeds.com/p/mbta/64/latest/download` and name it `input.zip`
+ 1. Search for a zipped GTFS dataset located at `relativr_path_to_zipped_dataset` and name it `relative_extraction_path.zip`
- 1. Extract the `input.zip` contents to the directory `input`
+ 1. Extract the `relative_extraction_path.zip` contents to the directory located at `relative_extraction_path`
- 1. Validate the GTFS data and output the results to the directory `output`.
+ 1. Validate the GTFS data and output the results to the directory located at `relative_output_path`.
 Validation results are exported to JSON by default.
+The validation process will not be executed on the enumeration of files provided via option `-x` and the files that rely on them.

 For a list of all available commands, use `--help`: